Astronomy and Physics Department Proximity to Resources & Laboratories

 Quick Main Line Links

-Eastern University is situated just outside the major, historic, urban metropolis of Philadelphia, a diverse city which evinces all of the benefits of a major urban center and which provides unique learning and living opportunities for students and alumni.
-Previously recognized by USA Today, Philadelphia and its suburbs have one of the top ten college communities in the nation.
-While there are around 40 colleges in Philadelphia and the surrounding suburbs; 25% of those colleges, including Eastern, are within 15 minutes of EU.
-Eastern students can take the train from the St. Davids station (located adjacent to campus) and be in the city within 20 minutes.
-Current students, also, take advantage of Philadelphia’s rich music scene and cheer on all the major sports.
-Weekend “road trips” to Washington DC and New York City are less than a 2.5 hour drive.
+Eastern University is situated just outside the historic, urban metropolis of Philadelphia.
+Philly is a diverse city which evinces all of the benefits of a major urban center and provides unique learning for current EU students.
+Previously recognized by USA Today, Philadelphia and its suburbs are considered one of the top ten college communities in the USA.
+Philadelphia offers the Eastern student access to robust internship, volunteer, work, and social opportunities.
+These opportunities translate to an competitive edge for Eastern students who can be applying what they learn in the classroom into an everyday situation through volunteer work and internships.
+Many Eastern students will take the train from the St. Davids station (located adjacent to campus) and be in the city within 20 minutes.
+As an aside current students will also take advantage of Philadelphia’s vast music scene, iconic Fine and Performing Arts, and cheer on all the major professional sports.

 Quick Philadelphia Links